-rates suggested in First Cover.
-Apply when crawlers are first observed and repeat 10 days later.
+Same insecticides as for First Cover. rates suggested in First Cover.
+Apply when crawlers are NOTE: If lecanium scale is a problem, use SEVIN at first observed and repeat 10 days later.

 Fourth and Subsequent Covers

 (During Blueberry Maggot Fly emergence)